 October 7, 2021, BCSAC Meeting on the Trend Exploration Project (Oil and Gas Permit No. 1394)

 Meetings of the BCSAC are noticed and open to the public.
 Comments will be received before and during the meeting.
 Refer to BCSAC notices above to find the venue and comment period for upcoming meetings.
-After such meetings, the public can continue to submit comments to the department's Oil and Gas Program before a final decision on the pending permit application is reached.
+After meetings, the public can continue to submit comments to the department's Oil and Gas Program (OGP@FloridaDEP.gov) before a final decision on the pending permit application is reached.
 Additionally, if a "Notice of Intent to Issue a Permit" is issued by the department, the intended agency action will be publicly noticed and provide a timeframe for public input and to file a petition for a hearing.

 Big Cypress Swamp Boundary Map

 For purposes of the oil and gas statutes and rules, the Big Cypress Watershed is defined as the area in Collier County and the adjoining portions of Hendry, Broward, Miami-Dade, and Monroe counties, which is designated as the Big Cypress Swamp in U.S. Geological Survey Open-File Report No. 70003.
 The boundary of the Big Cypress Swamp is shown below.